seandstewart/bardly/pending/romances/pericles/11-player.md

 **Second Lord**
 Whose death indeed's the strongest in our censure:
-And knowing this kingdom is without a head,-
+And knowing this kingdom is without a head,--
 Like goodly buildings left without a roof
-Soon fall to ruin,-your noble self,
+Soon fall to ruin,--your noble self,
 That best know how to rule and how to reign,
-We thus submit unto,-our sovereign.
+We thus submit unto,--our sovereign.

 **Both Lords**
 Live, noble Helicane!